hyperledger-labs/fabric-smart-client/docs/core-fabric.md

   # ------------------- Tracing Configuration -------------------------
   tracing:
-    # provider can be udp or none
+    # provider can be optl or none (or empty)
-    provider: udp
+    provider: optl

     # only required if udp is specified as the provider
-    udp:
+    optl:
       address: 127.0.0.1:8125

   # ------------------- Metrics Configuration -------------------------